naitib/EAFtoTXT/README.md

 ## Submission

 Please share with me a GitHub repo in which you have stored your code.
-If you are doing level 3, you can either just have me run the app myself locally using `shiny::runApp()` or you can host it and send me a URL (up to you!).
-Indicate in the README of that repo which level you have aimed at.
+If you are doing level 3, you can either just have me run the app myself locally using `shiny::runApp()` or you can host it and send me a URL (up to you).
+Indicate in the README of your repo which level you have aimed at.
 I have a collection of other files similar to the example one that I will use to test your tool.
 I'm on a Mac so whatever you do to mitigate my needing to install things/change paths (e.g., from back- to forward-slash) is appreciated :)

 ## Evaluation